exasol/import-export-udf-common-scala/doc/development/developer_guide.md

 # Developer Guide

-This guide provides development workflows that are used to develop and maintain the import-export-udf-common-scala.
+This guide provides development workflows that are used to develop and maintain the import-export-udf-common-scala and the projects based on it.
 It is intended for those who wish to address the issues, merge a pull request, perform release or deep dive into the codebase of the project.